kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 If that row were deleted, the stream customers-1 would have a delete event appended to it.

-See the Readme in the top level directou for Stream Design considerations and related Event Store Features.
+See the Readme in the top level directory for Stream Design considerations and related Event Store Features.

 --------------